January 24 is National Peanut Butter Day. This sticky and delicious food is so loved that it is given its own national day.

 - Using a cookie scoop, place balls of dough on to the baking sheet.

-- Use a fork to press down the ball of dough to flatten, making a criss-cross pattern. (dip the fork in water between each cookie."
+- Use a fork to press down the ball of dough to flatten, making a criss-cross pattern.
+(To make this easier, dip the fork in water between each cookie).

 - Bake for 8-9 minutes.
-Allow to cook on the baking sheet and then transfer to wire racks.
+Allow the cookies to cool on the baking sheet and then transfer to wire racks.

 - Store in an airtight container for a few days.
 They also freeze well.